-After moving to Vermont in 2009, I decided to give up factory farmed meat for good.
-Humanely raised meats were available, but I found there was no online resource to help people change their daily eating habits.
-So I coined the word humaneitarian and put together this website, drawing on my experience as a newspaper reporter and editor.
-(I worked at the Pittsburgh Post-Gazette for six years and am currently the editor of Vermont’s Local Banquet.)
+After moving to Vermont in 2009, I decided to give up factory farmed meat.
+Humanely raised meat was available, but I found there was no online resource to help people switch to humanely raised meat for good.
+So I coined the word humaneitarian and put together this website, drawing on my experience as a newspaper reporter and magazine editor.
+(I worked at the Pittsburgh Post-Gazette for six years and, until recently, was the editor of Vermont’s Local Banquet.)

-Being an “ordinary eater” (I’m not a farmer or animal scientist, and not affiliated with any food company or advocacy group) has allowed me to figure out what ordinary eaters need to know to eat humanely.
+Being an “ordinary eater” (I’m not a farmer or animal scientist, and not affiliated with any food company or advocacy group) has allowed me to figure out what people need to know to eat humanely.
 I’ve also learned a lot from my part-time work on livestock farms in Vermont.
 Because this website tries to tackle a big and often emotional topic, I’ve tried to present it as accurately and fairly as possible.
 I hope it will be of help.